Engineering behaviours

 Keep the common space clean

-Discuss with data and evidences
+Discuss with data and evidence

 • We should expect our engineers to disagree by reasoning and refuting through data and evidence.